Health Effects of Ozone Pollution

 - Increase the frequency of asthma attacks.

-These effects have been found even in healthy people, but can be more serious in people with lung diseases such as asthma.
+Some of these effects have been found even in healthy people, but effects can be more serious in people with lung diseases such as asthma.
 They may lead to increased school absences, medication use, visits to doctors and emergency rooms, and hospital admissions.